<shoots both hands up in the air>

 So here is how I delegate:

-As suggested by Randy, I make three lists:
+As suggested by my amazing leadership coach Randy Hall, I make three lists:

 - Tasks only I can do.